 The Altima's sleek looks mimic those of the more expensive Infiniti range, and the interior's never looked so refined, or been so quiet.
 The Passat?
 It's very spare and neatly organized, if a little plain to some.
 It promises a timeless appeal, and it leaves unnecessary detail off its fenders and its dash to that end.

 The Passat's standard turbocharged four-cylinder engine is a lovely boost over the former five-cylinder.
 With the Passat's TDI sitting out for the model year due to the company's emissions scandal, it's a closer call than it would be otherwise, but we'd still give the nod to the Passat's 1.8-liter turbocharged four and responsive six-speed automatic transmission for its energetic feel.
 Both the Altima and Passat offer an optional V-6 that many mainstream shoppers will pass on, since the high-economy models are so efficient and so effective.

 Both the Altima and Passat have good handling for the class.
 The Passat's much more firm in steering feel and ride damping; the Altima's softened up a lot with this redesign, but it's still one of the more precise-handling sedans in the segment.
 A new SR model goes a long way to addressing the handling differences, but it's an optional model; the base Altima's a much more traditional-handling car, while the Passat is still very much in European tune.

 Comfort and quality in either four-door are excellent.
 The Passat's firm seats come in synthetic leather or cloth, and interior room is vast, in front or back, with or without the available sunroof.
 The Altima's a bit smaller but still quite spacious; its front seats are the best we've tried in family cars, and the rear bench has good support, too.
-The high quality of materials in the Altima gets our nod over the nicely fitted Passat, primarily because the extra sound damping in the Nissan makes it much quieter at speed.
+The Altima gets our nod over the nicely fitted Passat, primarily because the extra sound damping in the Nissan makes it quieter at speed.